Huaiyuan-Jing/dracut-cryptsetup-duress/README.md

 This solution is delivered as a custom **Dracut module**.
 It integrates into the `initramfs` (initial RAM filesystem) to intercept user input before the root file system is mounted.

+### Work Flow

+1. System boots.
+Duress systemd service unit runs before standard `systemd-cryptsetup` service units.
+Invoke the hook script.
+2. The hook script reads the configuration file.
+Decide the operation mode (see below, Mode Configuration).
+Show the emergency prompt (indistinguishable from the standard login prompt used by `systemd-cryptsetup`).
+3. User types in the password.
+If password matches any registered emergency signal, emergency data protection protocol is triggered.
+Boot will fail later.
+Password will be pushed into the kernel keyring store, regardless of whether it's an emergency signal.
+4. Duress systemd service unit exits.
+Standard `systemd-cryptsetup` service units run.
+They look into the kernel keyring store and fetch the password pushed by the duress service unit.
+If password is correct, disk is unlocked and boot proceeds.
+Otherwise, they may ask the user password again.
+If multiple passwords are used to unlock different disks, they will be asked in this step.
+If the data protection protocol was previously triggered, the boot process will fail after this step.

 ### Architecture

 1.  **User-Space Utility (`duressctl`):** A management tool to register duress signal hashes and configure the boot prompt mode (Passphrase vs. TPM).